inertiajs/inertia-phoenix/README.md

     raise_on_ssr_failure: true
 ```

+In production, be sure to set `NODE_ENV` environment variable to `production`, so that the SSR script is cached for optimal performance.

 ### Client side hydration

 [Follow the instructions from the Inertia.js docs](https://inertiajs.com/server-side-rendering#client-side-hydration) for updating your client-side code to hydrate the pre-rendered HTML coming from the server.